rprinz08/arty-s7-multinic/source/gateware/liteeth_patch/readme.md

 ## LiteX Liteeth patches

-This directory contains a patch for LiteX Liteeth which supports multiple RMII PHYs with their own clocks as used in this project.
+This directory contains patches for LiteX and Liteeth which supports multiple RMII PHYs with their own clocks as used in this project (including etherbone support).

-Apply patch with:
+Apply patches with:
 ```
-patch -d /path/to/liteeth -p1 < multi-rmii.patch
+patch -d /path/to/liteeth -p1 < liteeth.patch
+patch -d /path/to/litex -p1 < litex.patch
 ```

 Detailed patch description can be found on github: